Islandora-Collaboration-Group/ISLE/docs/Glossary.md

 ### Docker

-* **Docker**: System virtualization software used to build ISLE - Docker is used to create virtual servers called containers based on pre-built images.
+* **Docker**:  used to build ISLE - [Docker](https://www.docker.com/what-docker) is used to create containers (similar to virtual servers) based on pre-built images.
 A "recipe" file called docker-compose.yml orchestrates the setting up and networking of the containers.

-* **Containers**: virtual "servers" created by Docker - each major component of Islandora runs in its own container.
+* **Containers**: [Docker containers](https://www.docker.com/what-container) are lightweight, stand-alone, executable packages of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+Each major component of Islandora runs in its own container.

-* **Images**: source for the containers - these are built and updated by ISLE developers and stored on Dockerhub.
+* **Images**: [Docker images](https://docs.docker.com/engine/reference/commandline/images/) - source for the containers - these are built and updated by ISLE developers and stored on Dockerhub.

-* **Dockerhub**: website/repository that provides access to the latest images for the ISLE containers.
+* **Dockerhub**: [website / repository](https://hub.docker.com/website/repository) that provides access to the latest Docker images for the ISLE containers.

 * **ISLE on GitHub**: the ISLE repository on github.com contains documentation and configuration files necessary to build ISLE.